 Estes Services chose to implement TRUCE™ across their entire fleet of company-owned vehicles and all employee mobile devices.
 With TRUCE the company could enforce its fleet safety policies and help it retain its commercial insurance.

-A year after deployment, insurance claims dropped to just one claim
+A year after deployment, insurance claims dropped to just one claim for Estes Services

 The Right Technology to Limit Risk

 To retain its insurance, Estes Services’ insurance broker suggested TRUCE.
 The service was attractive because of its flexibility, allowing Estes to enforce their safety policies by determining what apps and functions are enabled for employees while driving.
 This allows the employee to stay productive and connected while in a hands-free environment but not distracted by texts or alerts or by accessing unnecessary apps.